Frequently Asked Questions

 Q. "What does ADA mean?"

 A. ADA stands for Americans with Disabilities Act.
-The Model 202 Qwik Jon Ultima Sewage Removal system meets the Americans with Disabilities Act and it's requirements for accessible and useable facilities.
+The Model 201 Qwik Jon Premier and the 202 Qwik Jon Ultima Sewage Removal systems meet the Americans with Disabilities Act and it's requirements for accessible and useable facilities.

 Q. "What is "comfort height?"